ChunaraLab/GreenSpaceAnalysis/README.md

 A project for quantifying per capita green space in Karachi, Pakistan

-# greenSpaceAnalysis
-A project for quantifying green spaces for union councils in Karachi city, Pakistan.

 ## Using deep learning semantic segmentation model

 Pixel level annotations for three vegetation classes: Tree, Shrub, Grass are made using Labelbox.
 A preview of the labeling interface: